-Shipping within the U.S. is FREE with Fashionphile.
+Fashionphile shipping within the U.S. is FREE.
 Which, honestly – thank you.
 If I’m spending major cash on an item, I’d prefer to not also pay to ship it.
 Free shipping is a lovely gesture.

 The shipping speed in all my experiences shopping on Fashionphile has been fairly prompt.
 That being said, I live in California which is also where Fashionphile is headquartered – so all my packages have a shorter distance to go.